Developing Fundamental Diagrams for Urban Air Mobility Traffic Based on Physical Experiments: Conclusion and future research

 Although the proposed framework has been preliminarily validated, several limitations remain.
 First, the number of experimental runs is limited, which constrains the extent to which the effects of control parameters and modeling assumptions can be systematically analyzed.
 Second, despite incorporating both theoretical analysis and physical experiments, the current study still relies on certain simplifications.
-For example, the control laws are considered with fixed safety spacing, where in the reality the safety spacing might be different according to the current speed.
-These simplification may result that the current experiment not capture the full diversity and variability of future UAM systems.
-Finally, as discussed in Section~\ref{sec:limitation}, the unique characteristics of UAM traffic may require dedicated FD calibration methods to further improve accuracy.
+For example, the control laws are considered with fixed safety spacing, whereas in reality, the safety spacing might be different according to the current speed.
+These simplifications may result in the current experiment not capturing the full diversity and variability of future UAM systems.
+Finally, the unique characteristics of UAM traffic may require dedicated FD calibration methods to further improve accuracy, especially to mitigate the gap between empirical and theoretical FDs.
 Future work can be conducted along several directions.
 First, the number of experimental scenarios can be expanded to support more comprehensive analyses.
-Second, more realistic operational scenarios and control laws can be designed to better reflect real-world UAM operations.
-Finally, advanced filtering or data-selection methods for flow--density observations can be explored to improve FD calibration accuracy.
+Second, more realistic operational scenarios and control laws can be designed to better reflect real-world UAM traffic.
+Finally, advanced filtering or data-selection methods adapted from the traditional FD research \citep{bramich2022fitting} for flow--density observations can be explored to improve FD calibration accuracy.
 These efforts will further enhance the applicability of FD-based approaches in guiding UAM traffic management and infrastructure development.